Sher Dhan Rai

-Sher Dhan Rai (शेरधन राई; born 23 February 1971) is a Nepalese politician and Former Chief Minister of Province No. 1, a province in eastern Nepal.
+Sher Dhan Rai (शेरधन राई; born 25 June 1970) is a Nepalese politician and former Chief Minister of Koshi Province, a province in eastern part of Nepal.
 He was elected parliamentary party leader of CPN (UML), the largest party in the provincial assembly, on 9 February 2018.
 Rai was subsequently appointed chief minister on 14 February 2018.
 He was previously elected to the 2nd Nepalese Constituent Assembly, winning the Bhojpur–2 seat for the Communist Party of Nepal (Unified Marxist–Leninist).
 Rai also served as a cabinet minister in the Government of Nepal, and was appointed Minister of Information and Communications in the first Oli cabinet.

 Personal life

-Rai was born in Pasalbhanjyang, Thidingkha, Bhojpur in eastern Nepal in a farming family to Jagir Man Rai and Ramri Maya Rai.
+Rai was born in Pasalbhanjyang, Thidingkha, Bhojpur in eastern Nepal in an agrarian family to Jagir Man Rai and Ramri Maya Rai.
 His father was elected thrice as village chief during the Panchayat period, and for two more terms after the Panchayat system was replaced by multi-party democracy.
 Rai has a post-graduate degree in Sociology.

-He married Jangmu Sherpa on 24 January, 2021.
+He married Jangmu Sherpa on 24 January 2021.